Healthcare Factoring vs. Medical Accounts Receivables Factoring

 How to Qualify for Medical Factoring

 Nearly any healthcare vendor can qualify, even if you’re just starting up.
 If you’re billing medical providers, hospitals, nursing homes or other healthcare facilities, we can help.

 Medical Receivables Factoring

-On the other hand, medical receivables financing includes a third-party payer (i.e. Medicaid, Medicare or private insurance company) within the medical invoicing process.
-PRN Funding works with Factor Finders, LLC, a leading factoring broker that pairs healthcare companies with factors that specialize in funding medical deals.
+On the other hand, medical factoring includes a third-party payer (i.e. Medicaid, Medicare or private insurance company) within the medical invoicing process.
+PRN Funding works with Factor Finders, LLC, a leading factoring broker that pairs healthcare businesses with medical factoring companies that specialize in funding medical deals.
 By factoring medical receivables, the medical provider is the one who benefits.